AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Buckets/Hierarchical namespace.md

     The Content-Type of a directory can be set only to `application/x-directory`.

--   Rename a directory or object
+-   Rename directories or objects

     The name of a renamed directory or object cannot be the same as the name of an existing directory or object in the same bucket.

     The parent directory that is included in the name of a renamed directory or object must exist.
 For example, if you rename a directory `destfolder/examplefolder/test`, the parent directory `destfolder/examplefolder` must exist in the bucket.

--   Delete a directory
+-   Delete directories
     -   Recursive delete

         Recursive delete is used to delete a directory and all the objects and subdirectories within the directory.
 To use recursive delete, you must have the DeleteObject permission on the directory and the objects and subdirectories within the directory that you want to delete.